sergtl/realtime-analytics-platform/README.md

 ## Status

 The backend currently provides authenticated project, event query, metrics, and API key management APIs.
-The frontend is still a scaffold.
+The frontend has auth screens and the protected app layout started.